X-Ray Inspection & Metal Detection For Foil & Composite Packaging

 Our high resolution x-ray sensors offer glass detection down to 1.0mm and metal as small as a 0.4mm wire.

-Powerful detection
+Comprehensive detection

 X-ray metal detection in all food types